Dysphagia is a medical term for difficulty swallowing. Dysphagia can be a painful condition. In some cases, swallowing

 When to see a doctor

-See your health care provider if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting accompanies your dysphagia.
+See a healthcare professional if you regularly have difficulty swallowing or if weight loss, regurgitation or vomiting happens with your dysphagia.

-If an obstruction interferes with breathing, call for emergency help immediately.
+If a blockage makes it hard to breathe, call for emergency help immediately.
 If you're unable to swallow because you feel that food is stuck in your throat or chest, go to the nearest emergency department.

-Esophageal dysphagia refers to the sensation of food sticking or getting caught in the base of your throat or in your chest after you've started to swallow.
-Some of the causes of esophageal dysphagia include:
+Esophageal dysphagia refers to the sensation of food sticking or getting caught in the base of the throat or in the chest after swallowing begins.
+Some causes of esophageal dysphagia include:

 - Esophageal spasm.
 This condition causes high-pressure, poorly coordinated contractions of the esophagus, usually after swallowing.
 Esophageal spasm affects the involuntary muscles in the walls of the lower esophagus.

 - A narrowed esophagus.
 Known as a stricture, a narrowed esophagus can trap large pieces of food.
 Tumors or scar tissue, often caused by gastroesophageal reflux disease (GERD), can cause narrowing.

 - Foreign bodies.
 Sometimes food or another object can partially block the throat or esophagus.
 Older adults with dentures and people who have difficulty chewing their food may be more likely to have a piece of food become stuck in the throat or esophagus.

 - GERD.
 Stomach acid backing up into the esophagus can damage esophageal tissues.
 This can lead to spasm or scarring and narrowing of the lower esophagus.

 - Scleroderma.
 Scleroderma causes the development of scar-like tissue, resulting in stiffening and hardening of tissues.
 This can weaken the lower esophageal sphincter.
 As a result, acid backs up into the esophagus and causes frequent heartburn.

 - Radiation therapy.
 This cancer treatment can lead to inflammation and scarring of the esophagus.

-Certain conditions can weaken the throat muscles, making it difficult to move food from your mouth into your throat and esophagus when you start to swallow.
-You might choke, gag or cough when you try to swallow or have the sensation of food or fluids going down your windpipe (trachea) or up your nose.
+Certain conditions can weaken the throat muscles, making it difficult to move food from the mouth into the throat and esophagus during swallowing.
+A person might choke, gag or cough when trying to swallow, or have the sensation of food or fluids going down the windpipe, called the trachea, or up the nose.
 This can lead to pneumonia.

 Causes of oropharyngeal dysphagia include: